bunnhimaybe/DocumentationWorkshop/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This workshop and its supporting documents are for UNO's 4120/5120 Intro to Software Engineering.
 The class, composed of 32 students, is working on one large project for the CS department, and is split into "pods" of three people each.

 Each pod is assigned a specialization, and is responsible for hosting a workshop and providing support for the remainder of the semester.
-Our pod was assigned "Documentation", which means we are required to specialize in the following...
+Our pod was assigned **Documentation**, which means we are required to specialize in the following...
 * Auto-documentation with Sphinx
 * Commit messages
 * README files